Otis Norcross: Otis Norcross & Co.

 The company also established a glass factory in Sandwich, Massachusetts.

 This partnership also later included Otis Norcross Howland; nephew of Otis Norcross, Jr.; son of his brother-in-law, Ichabod Howland, a business partner at the firm, who was married to his wife's sister, Mary (Maria) Wellington [Lane], a descendant of Mayflower (1621) passenger; John Howland.

 The company was sold upon Otis Norcross, Jr.’s retirement in 1867 when he assumed his mayoral duties, upon which time his partner Jerome Jones (apprentice, Jun.
 1853; pr.
 1861) and Mr. Otis Norcross Howland took over the company as Howland & Jones, Co.

 The Company was sold for the final time in 1871 upon the death of Mr. Howland, and renamed; [Jerome] Jones, [Louis P.] McDuffee & [Solomon Piper] Stratton, Co.
 (Inc. 1896).
 In 1885 Jones' son Theodore Jones, Jr. (b.
 17 Mar.
 1866) began an apprenticeship at the firm rising through the ranks to the partner position of Treasurer.

-Since its inception, the company under, numerous iterations, amassed productive wealth and notoriety for all its partners as esteemed members of Brahmin society, whose many endowments exist within the City of Boston.
+Through several reorganizations since its founding, the company generated substantial wealth for its partners, several of whom became distinguished in Boston's social elite and funded philanthropic institutions in the city.

 Proceeding the death of Eliphalet Jones, he became a member of the New England Genealogical and Historical Society, 11 Nov.
 1861.